jameslawson/device-driver/README.md

   ln -s /usr/src/kernels/$(uname -r)/ /lib/modules/$(uname -r)/build
   ```
 - **Enable port forwarding for SSH**: While CentOS 6 is running in VirtualBox, go to Device -> Network -> *Network Settings*, click
-  *Port Forwaring* and add a new row that forwards Host Port 3022 to Guest Port 22.
+  *Port Forwaring* and add a new row that forwards Host Port 3022 to Guest Port 22 (leave IP fields blank, use TCP).
 The result is that when we can now
   run `ssh` and `scp` specifying port 3022 (arbitrarily chosen port) on OSX
   and that will be forwarded to the ssh server on Centos 6 listening on port 22 (the [well known port](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Well-known_ports) for ssh
   where CentOS 6's ssh server will be listening).